‘Harry And Meghan’ Movie Sex Scene Reportedly Has Queen Elizabeth’s Press Office On Edge, Director Says R

-Meghan Markle and Prince Harry’s royal wedding is just three weeks away which means we’re that much closer to seeing their romance immortalized on the small screen.
+Meghan Markle and Prince Harry’s royal wedding is just three weeks away, which means we’re that much closer to seeing their romance immortalized on the small screen.
 Lifetime’s Harry And Meghan: A Royal Romance will air on May 13, a week before the wedding.
 But Vanity Fair reports that Buckingham Palace isn’t looking forward to seeing a particular scene that was teased in the film’s latest trailer.
 A steamy sex scene between the actors playing Harry and his future royal bride reportedly has Queen Elizabeth’s press office on edge, Vanity Fair reports.

 “What I’ve heard is that they’re seriously worried about the sex scene,” Harry and Meghan director Menhaj Huda said on Thursday.
-He added that his source of information was his wife’s best friend who happens to be dating the press secretary at Buckingham Palace.
+He added that his source of information was his wife’s best friend, who happens to be dating the press secretary at Buckingham Palace.

 Producer Meredith Finn seemed pretty unfazed by the royal concern.